Dre Campbell Farm

 Identification

 June bugs are also called May bugs.
-They commonly appear in the northern hemisphere during the early summer.
+They commonly appear throughout North and South America at the end of spring or at the start of summer.

-These red-brown bugs are attracted to bright light, which is why you may see them at night flying around porch lights or street lamps.
-While they don’t bite humans, both adult bugs and grubs can cause great damage to crops [1].
+These bugs are attracted to bright light, which is why you may see them at night flying around porch lights or street lamps.
+While they don’t bite humans, both adult bugs and grubs can cause damage to your crops [1].

 How to Get Rid of June Bugs Naturally